CHGLongStone/just-core/README.md

     * Dependency Management via Composer/Packagist and PSR-4 namespaces
     * Simple configuration management for multiple environments from dev/uat/prod to dev sandboxes with
      - `*{global,local}.php` "Zend style" configuration file naming pattern
- - low cost of effort for:
+ - low cost of effort for
   * new development - add a service class, update composer autoconfig and call it by namespace
   * change management
    - clear separation of the framework from your own intelectual property